1. Opening Your KiCad .kicad_pcb File

 - Board Outline: pcbname.GML/GKO

-Before closing the plot window, generate the drill file for manufacturing.
-Select “Suppress leading zeros” and “Minimal header” options, then click the “Drill File” button as shown below.
+Prior to closing the plot window, create the drill file for manufacturing.
+Opt for the “Suppress leading zeros” and “Minimal header” settings, then click the “Drill File” button.

-You’ve now completed the initial steps.
-However, it’s crucial to verify that your Gerber files are correct before sending them to the manufacturer.
-Open the “GerbView” tool to inspect the design.
+After the initial steps, it’s essential to confirm the accuracy of your Gerber files before sending them for production.
+Use the “GerbView” tool to review the design.

-5. Compress All Files into a Single .zip File
+5. Compiling All Files into a Single .zip File

-The final step is to compress all the necessary files into one .zip file.
-Afterward, fill out the form with your PCB specifications (size, quantity, layers, thickness, etc.) on our “PCB Instant Quote” page and upload your .zip (Gerber) file.
-Our engineers will review it and provide feedback if there are any issues before fabrication.
+Lastly, consolidate all necessary files into a single .zip file.
+Then, input your PCB specifications on our “PCB Instant Quote” page along with the uploaded .zip (Gerber) file.
+Our engineers will review the submission for any potential issues before fabrication.

-If you have any questions about PCB or PCBA, feel free to contact us.
+If you have inquiries regarding PCB or PCBA, don’t hesitate to reach out to us.